 Chest pain is a hallmark symptom of angina.
 The chest pain of angina can vary in intensity from mild to severe and can be similar in to the chest pain of a heart attack.
 However, there generally is a key difference.
-The chest pain of angina is often different from the chest pain of a heart attack in that angina generally occurs with activity or exertion and goes away with rest and ...more symptoms »
+The chest pain of angina is often different from the chest pain of a heart attack in that angina generally occurs with activity or exertion and goes away ...more symptoms »

 Regular medical care is the best way to detect angina and heart disease in its earliest stage before they lead to advanced heart disease and critical complications, such as heart attack and heart failure.